Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: Collective excitations at low energy

-It is already pointed out that low-energy collective excitations provide valuable information about the interaction, while the high-lying excitations are of single particle nature and are useful for the study of statistical properties.
-In the present work we study both low- and high-lying collective excitations, including the transition from collective to single particle nature as excitation energy increases, for quite large number of bosons.
-We are specially interested in examining collective features of the high-lying excitations as envisaged in the hydrodynamic model, an important aspect of which is the hydrodynamic nature in the macroscopic dynamics.
-It needs careful investigation and checking the many-body effects beyond the mean-field theory.
+It was already pointed out that the low-energy collective excitations provide valuable information about the interaction, while the high-lying excitations are of single particle nature and are useful for the study of statistical properties.
 In our present picture, the collective motion of the condensate in the hyperradial space takes place in the effective potential $\omega_0(r)$.
-Ground state in this well gives the ground state energy $E_{00}$ of the condensate corresponding to $n=0$ and $\ell=0$.
-We use the notation $E_{n\ell}$ for energy (in o.u.) of the $n$th radial excitation of $\ell$th surface mode.
+The ground state in this well gives the ground-state energy $E_{00}$ of the condensate corresponding to $n=0$ and $\ell=0$.
+We use the notation $E_{n\ell}$ for the energy (in o.u.) of the $n$-th radial excitation of the $\ell$-th surface mode.
 The monopole frequency $\omega_{M1}$ is defined as the lowest hyperradial excitation corresponding to the breathing mode ($\ell=0$) and is calculated as $\omega_{M1} =E_{10}-E_{00}$.
-For $\ell \neq 0$ we get the surface modes.
-In the numerical calculation of the off-diagonal potential matrix elements for $\ell \neq 0$, we face some difficulties as the numerical computation is very slow.
-However for large $N$, we observed that the diagonal hypercentrifugal term is very large which contributes most to the potential matrix.
-Hence we disregard $\ell >0$ contributions to the off-diagonal matrix elements and get the effective potential $\omega_\ell(r)$ in the hyperradial space for non-zero orbital angular momentum.
-In Fig.~\ref{fig.breathing-mode} we plot several breathing mode excitation frequencies like $\omega_{M1}=E_{10}-E_{00}$ (monopole), $\omega_{M2}=E_{20}-E_{00}$(second breathing mode), $\omega_{M3}=E_{30}-E_{00}$(third breathing mode) and $\omega_{M4}=E_{40}-E_{00}$ (fourth breathing mode) as functions of $\log N$.
-In the description of breathing mode frequencies at the large particle number limit, it is important to calculate
+For $\ell \neq 0$ we get the surface modes which can be calculated as hyperradial excitations in the eigen potential $\omega_\ell(r)$ corresponding to different values of $\ell$.
+However, large inaccuracy relating to the calculation of the off-diagonal potential matrix elements for $\ell \neq 0$ and difficulties with the slow converge present challenges.
+For large $N$, we observed that the diagonal hypercentrifugal term is very large which contributes most to the potential matrix.
+Hence we disregard $\ell > 0$ contributions to the off-diagonal matrix elements and construct the effective potential $\omega_\ell(r)$ in the hyperradial space for non-zero orbital angular momentum.
+In Fig.~\ref{fig.breathing-mode} we plot several breathing mode excitation frequencies like $\omega_{M1}=E_{10}-E_{00}$ (monopole), $\omega_{M2}=E_{20}-E_{00}$ (second breathing mode), $\omega_{M3}=E_{30}-E_{00}$ (third breathing mode) and $\omega_{M4}=E_{40}-E_{00}$ (fourth breathing mode) as functions of $\log N$.
+In the description of the breathing mode frequencies at the large $N$ limit, it is important to calculate and compare frequencies of the different modes using the hydrodynamic (HD) model~\cite{Stringari,Dalfovo}